Selecting a language will automatically trigger the translation of the page content.

 General case

-In countries where registration with the local registrar is mandatory, parents must then request the transcript of the local birth certificate from the registrar at the embassy or consulate.
+In countries where the declaration to the local registrar is mandatory, you can request the transcription of the local birth certificate by the registrar of the embassy or consulate.

 • Proof of French nationality (for at least one of the parents)